streamjoin/fairy/sandbox/README.md

 By default, the above scripts load configuration from `sandbox_script.conf.default` whose path is *hard-coded* as the `DEFAULT_SANDBOX_SCRIPT_CONF` variable in each script.
 The default configuration contains settings of the following variables:

 - `DEFAULT_PEM_HOME`: Default folder used to store private keys associated with active sandbox accounts.
-- `DEFAULT_ENV_CONF_REF_ROOT`: Default folder containing the account configuration files such as `.bashrc`, `.bash_aliases `, `.bash_profile`, `.profile` and `.vimrc`.
-As long as these configuration files exist in the default folder, they will be copied to the home folder of sandbox account upon account creation.
+- `DEFAULT_ENV_CONF_REF_ROOT`: Default folder containing the account configuration files.
+- `DEFAULT_ENV_CONF_LIST`: Default list of account configuration files such as `.bashrc`, `.bash_profile`, `.profile` and `.vimrc`.
+As long as these configuration files exist in the folder specified by `SANDBOX_ENV_CONF_REF_ROOT` (or `DEFAULT_ENV_CONF_REF_ROOT` by default), they will be copied to the home folder of sandbox account upon account creation.
 Any missing of configuration file will cause the corresponding initialization of configuration for the sandbox account to be omitted.
+- `DEFAULT_ADD_ON_GROUPS`: Default list of groups that each sandbox account would be added to.
+If any group does not exist, it will be created automatically along with the execution of `add_sandbox_account`.
+Note that each sandbox account is implicitly added to the group named by `SANDBOX_USERNAME_INIT` (or `DEFAULT_USERNAME_INIT` by default), which is referred as the *common sandbox group*.
+Therefore, this variable should list the groups other than the common sandbox group.
 - `DEFAULT_USERNAME_INIT`: Default initial string of username of sandbox account.
+This variable also defines the name of the common sandbox group.
 - `DEFAULT_PASSWORD_INIT`: Default initial string of password of sandbox account.

 Generally, there are two ways to change the script configuration without modifying the scripts.